 IST offers financial aid in the form of a scholarship and bursary program for students in their final 2 years of school.
 The purpose of the scholarship programme is to provide an outstanding educational opportunity each year for a limited number of students of exceptional talent and with demonstrated financial needs.
-Please contact the director for further details.
+Please check the school website or contact the director for further details.